-Q. TRANSPORTATION

-IMPAG СТ SOURCE WC OULD THE PROJECT: YES \$ NO Potentiall ⊻ Significan t Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Conflict with a program, plan, ordinance or poli circulation system, including transit, roadway, b pedestrian facilities? \boxtimes 1, 4, 5, 6, 7, 49, 52 b) Conflict or be inconsistent with CEQA Guideline 15064.3, subdivision (b)?1 es Section \boxtimes 6, 49, 50, 52 c) Substantially increase hazards due to a geome (e.g., sharp curves or dangerous intersections) uses (e.g., farm equipment)? \boxtimes 3, 5, 6,7, 52 d) Result in inadequate emergency access? \boxtimes 1, 3, 5, 48, 52
+Q. TRANSPORTATION IMPA СТ SOURCE WC OULD THE PROJECT: YE S NO Potentiall ⊻ Significan t.Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact Conflict with a program, plan, ordinance or policy addressing the circulation system, including transit, roadway, bicycle and pedestrian facilities? \square 1, 4, 5, 6, 7, 49, 52 b) Conflict or be inconsistent with CEQA Guidelin 15064.3, subdivision (b)?1 es Section \boxtimes 6, 49, 50, 52 c) Substantially increase hazards due to a geome (e.g., sharp curves or dangerous intersections) uses (e.g., farm equipment)? e \boxtimes 3, 5, 6,7, 52 d) Result in inadequate emergency access? \boxtimes 1, 3, 5, 48, 52

-The project is a three-lot residential subdivision is in the unincorporated County near Hollister.
-Access to the project site is via Pacheco Pass Highway, with the nearest major intersection at the Pacheco Pass split, approximately eleven miles to the Southwest.
-No development of the three residential parcels is proposed as part of this project, but residential development of these parcels is a reasonably foreseeable outcome.
+The project is a two-lot residential subdivision in the unincorporated County near Milpitas.
+Access to the project site is via Old Calaveras Road; the nearest major intersection is Evans Road and Old Calaveras Road, approximately a half-mile to the southwest.
+No development of the two residential parcels is proposed as part of this project, but residential development of the proposed parcels is a reasonably foreseeable outcome.